VeriBlock/pop-bch/IntegrationMarkDown.md

 ## Add Pop mempool

-Now we want to add using of the popmempool to the bitcoin cash.
+Now we want to add using of the popmempool in the bitcoin cash.
 For that we should implement few methods for the submitting pop payloads to the mempool, getting payloads during the block mining, and removing payloads after successful block submitting to the blockchain.
-First we should implement such methods in the pop_service.hpp pop_service.cpp source files. vbk/pop_service.hpp
+First we should implement such methods in the pop_service.hpp pop_service.cpp source files.\
+[<font style="color: red">vbk/pop_service.hpp</font>]
 ```diff
 + //! mempool methods
 + altintegration::PopData getPopData();